BedrockStreaming/forms/README.md

 :point_up: Note that this project was generated using [Nx](https://nx.dev).

+### Getting started

+Check each library's documentation.

+To test each library development, we'll use the demo app and the docsite (dog-fooding strategy).

+This project handles 4 libraries packages, which are used in two apps: demo and docsite (e2e apps are simply holding test code about those apps)
+The `demo` project is there to smoothe the dev experience The `docsite` project is the one used on https://bedrockstreaming.github.io/forms/

+In order to start on the project, you can start with the demo project:
+`yarn start demo`

 ### Generate an application

 Run `yarn nx g @nrwl/react:app my-app` to generate an application.